crowdAI/crowdai/doc/design_notes.md

 - id instead of class for load-more
 - removed category from articles masthead and index page
 - Removed Follow and Share buttons
+- Added tabs CSS and JS
+- Hide superscript counts for participants when = 0

 Suggestions
 - instead of stacking the article section titles, can we have a slider?